Alice H. Parker: Early life

 Parker was born in 1895 in Morristown, New Jersey, where she grew up.

 Parker attended Howard University Academy, a high school associated with Howard University, and was awarded a certificate with honors in 1910.
 According to census data, Parker was a cook in the kitchen in Morristown, New Jersey, and lived with her husband, a butler.
 Although the date of her death is unknown, it is thought she died in 1920 due to a fire or heat stroke.

 In 2022, an investigation by Audrey Henderson of the Energy News Network found that photos commonly said to be of Parker were either of Bessie Blount Griffin (another inventor) or an Englishwoman of the same name.

-Innovative Impact
+Innovative impact

-Alice H. Parker, prior to graduating from Howard University, would eventually go on to file a patent for a special type of heating device around 1919.
-Given the detail and intricacy of the sketches for her submitted patent, Parker can be seen as highly educated during her early life despite conditions at the time.
-She lived as an African-American woman at the time before the civil rights movement and before women acquired the right to vote.
-This suggests that Parker likely experienced unfair treatment and recognition for whatever works she created during her life, for the representation of women, let alone African-Americans, was minimal at the time.
-Unfortunately, not much else is known about Parker’s life.
-Several photos of her online appear to be misleading, and publicly available data pertaining to her life’s details is lacking.

-Parker is known for creating a special heating system that uses natural gas.
-The system was unique in the sense it wasn’t like other furnace solutions at the time.
+Alice H. Parker, prior to graduating from Howard University, filed a patent for a special type of heating device around 1919.
+The system was unlike other furnace solutions at the time.
 The system provided a much safer way of generating heat instead of burning wood, and had air ducts allowing heat to spread throughout buildings the system was installed in.
-It also had the ability to control the temperature in different areas, a feature other systems lacked at the time.
+It also had the ability to control independently the temperature in different areas, a feature other systems lacked at the time.
 In terms of how the actual system worked, it consisted of a series of mini furnaces that were all connected to a common air exchanger.
 This exchanger would create hot air from the input of natural gas that would then be transported throughout the building, expelling heat throughout the entire building in a feasible manner.